stormchaserroleplaying/stormchaserRPG/Talents/Bard/Performances/index.md

 <div style="margin-top:-10px;"></div>

-#### **Cost:** 25 Character Points<br>**Prerequisite:** Dissonant Whispers
+#### **Cost:** 15 Character Points<br>**Prerequisite:** Dissonant Whispers
-*The town shunned the Bard who helped rid the town of plague rats.
+*The town shunned the bard who helped rid the town of plague rats.
 In the weeks following, a nightly procession left the city, heralded by a haunting aria.*

+Make a [Performance](https://stormchaserroleplaying.com/stormchaserRPG/Skills/Performance/) check and compare the result to the Wisdom defence of all creatures of your choice that you can see and that can hear you within 30 feet.
+Creatures that are immune to the [Charmed](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Charmed/) condition are unaffected.
+On a hit, the target falls under the influence of your Compulsion.

-Choose a number of targets up to your Charisma modifier.
-A target is unaffected if it can't be charmed.
-Make a Performance check against the target's Wisdom defense.
-Until the Performance ends, you can use one action on each of your turns to designate a direction that is horizontal to you.
+Until the performance ends, you can use one action on each of your turns to designate a direction that is horizontal to you.
 Each affected target must use as much of its movement as possible to [Stride](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Actions/Stride/) in that direction on its next turn.
 It can use other actions before it moves.
-After moving in this way, it can a Wisdom check against your Charisma defense to try to end the effect.
+After moving in this way, the creature may make a Wisdom defence check vs your passive [Performance](https://stormchaserroleplaying.com/stormchaserRPG/Skills/Performance/) skill to try to end the effect.

-A target isn't compelled to move into an obviously deadly hazard, such as a fire or pit, but it will provoke opportunity attacks to move in the designated direction.
+A target isn't compelled to move into an obviously deadly hazard, such as a fire or pit, but it will provoke attacks of opportunity to move in the designated direction.

 ## Countersong
 *You gain the ability to use musical notes or words of power to disrupt mind-influencing effects.*

 You can start a performance that lasts until the end of your next turn.
 During that time, you and any friendly creatures within 30 feet of you have +1d to your defences vs being [Frightened](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Frightened/) or [Charmed](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Charmed/).
 A creature must be able to hear you to gain this benefit.
-The performance ends early if you are [Incapacitated](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Incapacitated/) or silenced or if you voluntarily end it (no action required).

 ## Cutting Words